-This program is supported by the Z. Smith Reynolds Foundation.
+This program is supported by the Blue Cross Blue Shield of North Carolina Foundation and the Z. Smith Reynolds Foundation.

 OutcomesWe conduct a bilingual or multilingual participatory assessment of local demographics, resources, experiences, and challenges.
 We provide leadership development and capacity building to enhance residents’ knowledge of local government functions.
 We generate consensus-based strategies to strengthen relationships, address community-identified issues, and support residents’ civic engagement and leadership in local government.

 The staff of the BIC program at UNC-Chapel Hill can provide the following to project partners:Project coordination and communications Participatory community assessment and bilingual reporting Workshop planning and facilitation Technical assistance for strategy and implementation Expertise on immigrant integration practices from North Carolina and beyond